Manquia/Distillery/README.md

 Where to start:
 * Veteran Programmer (2+ years, _systems-level_ programming): Skim read teir 2 section titles.
 You likely know most everything below tier 3 topics.
 * Intermediate programmer (college grad, self-taught): Skim read teir 1 topics.
 Knowing the names for certain terms/concepts will be helpful in later tiers.
 * New programmer: Read everything in each tier of every document before proceeding to the next tier.
+[Starting Point](https://github.com/Manquia/Distillery/blob/master/Memory.md)

 Topic Summary
 * Control.md    : Programming methods/designs/systems related to static and dynamic control of your program.